Kodiak Oil & Gas Corp. Announces Closing Of Private Offering Of Senior Notes

-The net proceeds of the offering, after deducting initial purchaser discounts and commissions, were approximately $154.0 million.
-Kodiak intends to use the net proceeds of the offering to repay all of the outstanding debt under Kodiak's first lien credit agreement, to fund capital expenditures for drilling, development and infrastructure, principally in the Bakken play located in North Dakota, and for general corporate purposes, including financing potential acquisitions of oil and gas properties in certain core areas, such as the Bakken play.
+The net proceeds of the offering, after deducting initial purchasers' discounts and our estimated offering expenses, were approximately $392.5 million.
+Kodiak intends to use the net proceeds of the offering to pay a portion of the outstanding debt under Kodiak's credit agreement.

 This press release does not constitute an offer to sell or the solicitation of an offer to buy securities.
 Any offers of the notes and related guarantees were made only by means of a private offering circular.
 The notes and related guarantees have not been registered under the United States Securities Act of 1933, as amended, or the securities laws of any other jurisdiction and may not be offered or sold in the United States absent registration or an applicable exemption from registration requirements.